Server-Side Tracking

 Step 1: Assess Your Tracking Needs

-Identify which platforms you advertise on and which conversion events you need to track.
+Identify which platforms you advertise on and which conversion events to track.
 Common events: Purchase, Lead, AddToCart, CompleteRegistration.

 Step 2: Choose Your Implementation Method

-Option 1: Manual implementation — Build custom backend integration with each platform's Conversion API.
-Full control, maximum complexity.
+Option 1: Manual backend integration.
+Build custom integration with each platform's Conversion API.
+Full control, highest complexity.

-Option 3: Server-side Google Tag Manager — Intermediate complexity.
-Requires server container deployment and tag configuration.
+Option 3: Server-side Google Tag Manager.
+Intermediate complexity.
+Requires server container setup.

 Capture browser cookies (fbp, fbc, gclid) and first-party data (email, phone) throughout the customer journey.
-Store these identifiers so your server can include them in Conversion API requests.
+Store these so your server includes them in Conversion API requests.

-Send test conversions and verify they appear in platform Event Manager tools (Facebook Events Manager, Google Ads Conversions).
+Send test conversions and verify they appear in platform Event Manager tools.
 Check Event Match Quality scores and fix any identifier issues.

 Step 5: Enable Deduplication

-Use the event_id parameter to deduplicate conversions sent from both browser and server.
-Same event_id = same conversion, regardless of source.
+Use the event_id parameter to deduplicate browser and server conversions.
+Same event_id means same conversion.

-Track Event Match Quality scores, API error rates, and conversion data completeness.
-Optimize by adding more matching identifiers and fixing data quality issues.
+Track Event Match Quality scores, API error rates, and conversion completeness.
+Optimize by adding more identifiers and fixing data quality issues.